Ever wondered if your board is truly steering your organisation toward success?

 Who Leads the Board Performance Review?

-Many board assessments and reviews are handled internally, often led by the board chair or lead director with support from management.
+Many board performance reviews and assessments are handled internally, often led by the board chair or lead director with support from management.
 Sometimes, the nominating and governance committee takes the reins.
-Other times, senior management, or a third-party facilitator steps in.
+Other times, senior management or a third-party facilitator steps in.
 But ideally, the process should be driven by board leadership.
 Committee assessments?
 Those are typically led by the respective committee chairs.

 Common Methods for Reviewing Board Performance